 Schools approved by the Ghana Education Service or NECO are qualified to register students for the exam each year.
 The six-week entry period begins in October and ends in November.

 Participating schools are expected their statement of Entries and School Choice Files via the Internet for processing.
 Continuous assessment Scores are submitted to the council on compact discs.

 Subjects – Ghana

 - Social Studies

 - Religious and Moral Education

-- Ghanaian language (any Ghanaian language offered at candidate’s school)
+- Ghanaian language (any Ghanaian language offered at the candidate’s school)